 - Ensuring general website health, mobile experience and UX are shored up to reduce bounce rates and capitalize on conversions — particularly within industries where demand is on the rise

 With many other marketing channels — such as PPC and trade shows — being turned down, SEO and organic search could help companies navigate through business recovery and beyond.

 If you’d like to learn more about these offerings, please view our SHIFT/SEO Reboot resource page.
-You can also check out our other COVID-19 resources and if you have any questions please contact our marketing team lead Matt Raven.
+You can also check out our other COVID-19 resources and if you have any questions please contact our head of SEO/SEM, Matt Raven.